Folio Studio

-Self-Publishing Your Book: The Complete Guide for 2026
+Self-Publishing in 2026: The Complete Guide for Authors

 Self-publishing has changed dramatically over the past decade.
 What was once a niche and stigmatised path has become a legitimate publishing route taken by thousands of authors every year.
-Yet the ecosystem remains complex: multiple platforms, distribution questions, rights, metadata.
+Yet the ecosystem remains complex: multiple platforms, distribution questions, rights, metadata, and a wide range of costs that aren't always transparent.

-This guide covers everything an author needs to know before publishing their first self-published book.
+This guide covers everything an author needs to know before publishing their first self-published book in 2026, including a full cost breakdown, the major platforms, royalty rates, and country-specific notes for authors in the US, UK and Europe.

 What Is Self-Publishing?